isabelcabezasm/designpatterns/strategy/readme.md

-In the abstract class Super Hero will have (again) two delegates (in C#), or funtion pointers (in C).
+In the abstract class SuperHero we will have (again) two delegates (in C#), or funtion pointers (in C).
-This two properties will be overwrite in the child class, with a concrete method.
+These two properties will be overwritten in the child class, with a concrete method.

 Notice that we have two methods "performAttack" and "performFly" **implemented** the abstract class.
-When we want that our (concrete) superhero "fly", we'll call "performaFly".
+When we want our (concrete) superhero to "fly", we'll call "performFly".
 Depending of the type of superhero, it will act accordingly.

 ![Abstract class Superhero ](img/abstract.png)